Secular chaos in white-dwarf planetary systems: origins of metal pollution and short-period planetary companions: Discussion

 Using our numerical simulations (Section \ref{s:expts}), we have estimated the tidal disruption rate per particle $\Gamma_{\rm dis}(t)$, which gives the fraction $\dif f_{\rm dis}$ of a planetesimal belt initially containing $N_{0} \gg 1$ bodies that is disrupted between $t$ and $t + \dif t$.
 In our numerical experiments, the log-normal component of $\Gamma_{\rm dis}$ accounts for the great majority of disruption events from secular chaos.
 Ignoring the power-law tail at late times, then, we can approximate the TDE rate as (see Eq.\ \ref{eq:TDE_rate_lognormal_1})

 where $\mu$ and $\sigma$ depend on the planetary system architecture as described in Section \ref{s:expts}.
-The fraction $f_{\rm tot}$ of planetesimals that are disrupted in total depends primarily on the eccentricity and inclination dispersion of the initial belt -- in other words, on the fraction of the initial orbits that actually lie in the chaotic zone.
-Referring to experiments N0, A1, and A2 for purposes of illustration, we find $f_{\rm tot} \approx 0.8$--$0.9$, $\sigma \approx 0.4$, and $t_{\mu} \approx 1.0 \Gyr \, (m_{1} / 30 \ME)^{-1}$ (with a fixed $m_{2}/m_{1}$).
+The total disrupted fraction $f_{\rm dis}$ depends primarily on the eccentricity and inclination dispersion of the initial belt and perturbers -- in other words, on the fraction of the initial orbits that actually lie in the chaotic zone.
+Referring to experiments N0, A1, and A2 for purposes of illustration, we find $f_{\rm dis} \approx 0.8$--$0.9$, $\sigma \approx 0.4$, and $t_{\mu} \approx 1.0 \Gyr \, (m_{1} / 30 \ME)^{-1}$ (with a fixed $m_{2}/m_{1}$).
 The maximal disruption rate occurs at $t = t_{\mu}$, and thus the total disruption rate around that time is

-The logarithmic width $\sigma$ varies only by a factor of $\sim 2$ across our various experiments; therefore, the average interval $\Delta t_{\rm dis}$ between disruption events is determined primarily by the combination $t_{\mu} / (N_{0} f_{\rm tot})$:
+The logarithmic width $\sigma$ varies only by a factor of $\sim 2$ across our various experiments; therefore, the average interval $\Delta t_{\rm dis}$ between disruption events is determined primarily by the combination $t_{\mu} / (N_{0} f_{\rm dis})$:

+The reference value $N_{0} = 10^{3}$ corresponds to the number of test-particle integrations carried out in each of our experiments.
+Fortuitously, it also represents an approximate upper limit on the number of asteroids in the present-day Solar System main belt that could plausibly survive the late stages of stellar evolution.
+We elaborate on this point in Section \ref{s:disc:preWD:late}.

-Note that this is the {\it minimum} of $\Delta t_{\rm dis}$ over the $\sim 10 \Gyr$ lifetime of the system; for cooling ages much less or much greater than $t_{\mu}$, $\Delta t_{\rm dis}$ would be longer.
-Considering the range of typical disc lifetimes to be $\sim 10^{4}$--$10^{6} \yr$, we conclude that the supply of mass to the accretion disk mostly cannot be approximated as continuous unless $t_{\mu} / (N_{0} f_{\rm tot}) \ll 1 \Myr$; this conclusion is strengthened if disc lifetimes are actually of the order of decades or centuries, as suggested by \citet{Wyatt+2014}.
+Note that Eq.\ (\ref{eq:Delta_tdis}) gives the {\it minimum} of $\Delta t_{\rm dis}$ over the $\sim 10 \Gyr$ lifetime of the system; for cooling ages much less or much greater than $t_{\mu}$, $\Delta t_{\rm dis}$ would be longer.
+Considering the range of typical disc lifetimes to be $\sim 10^{4}$--$10^{6} \yr$, we conclude that the supply of mass to the accretion disk mostly cannot be approximated as continuous unless $t_{\mu} / (N_{0} f_{\rm dis}) \ll 1 \Myr$.
+This conclusion is strengthened if disc lifetimes are actually of the order of decades or centuries, as suggested by \citet{Wyatt+2014}; or if the number of surviving planetesimals is much less than the reference value in Eq.\ (\ref{eq:Delta_tdis}) (see Section \ref{s:disc:preWD:late}).
+Because of these considerations, we must be cautious in trying to relate the tidal disruption rate from our simulations to the measured accretion rates of polluted WDs.